litwr2/extended-hoc/README.md

 # extended-hoc

 It is a simple programming language step-by-step implementation using Bison or Yacc power.
 The usage of Flex is optional but recommended.
-The hoc language is discribed in a book The Unix Programming Environment (Prentice-Hall Software Series) by Brian W. Kernighan and Rob Pike.
+The hoc language is described in a book The Unix Programming Environment (Prentice-Hall Software Series) by Brian W. Kernighan and Rob Pike.
 The presented implementation uses some advantages of C++ language and finally implements more advanced and fast language.

 ## Step 1
 It is a calculator for the integer arithmetic.
 All five base operations (+, -, *, /, ^) are implemented.